sCrypt-Inc/scryptTS-docs/docs/how-to-verify-a-contract.md

 ![](../static/img/verify-diagram.webp)

-## Submitting the Source Code
+There are two ways to verify it.

+## 1. Using WOC sCrypt Plugin

-At the deployed transaction, click on the `ScriptHash` of the first output.
+At the deployed transaction on WOC, click on the `ScriptHash` of the first output.
 It will open a page like this:

 ![](../static/img/verify-scripthash.png)